Tropical cyclones in 2025: March

-During March, activity tends to be lower than in preceding months.
-In the Southern Hemisphere, the peak of the season has normally already passed, and the monsoon has begun to weaken, decreasing cyclonic activity, however, the month often sees more intense tropical cyclones than January or February.
-Meanwhile, in the Northern Hemisphere basins, sea surface temperatures are still far too low to normally support tropical cyclogenesis.
-The exception is the Western Pacific, which usually sees its first storm, often a weak depression, at some point between January and April.

 March was slightly inactive, featuring five storms, four of which were named.
 Cyclone Alfred, Honde, and Garance formed in February and persisted into March.
 The strongest storm of the month is Cyclone Courtney.
 At the start of the month, Cyclone Jude caused 21 deaths, 4 missing people, and around 130 people injured in Southeastern Africa, primarily Mozambique and Madagascar.
 Alfred stalled for a day on March 5 about 333 kilometers (107 miles) away from Brisbane, Australia, as a tropical storm (a Category 2 on the Australian scale).
 An unnamed but tagged tropical cyclone, Cyclone 26S (or 25U) roamed near the Cocos (Kneeling) Islands with its convection mainly on its Western side.
 On March 28, Cyclone Dianne formed south of the Ashmore & Cartier Islands.
 Dianne made landfall near Derby, Australia about 37 miles (60 kilometers) on March 29, causing minimal impacts.
 Cyclone Courtney began weakening towards the end of March and dissipated on April 2.